saylesss88/nix-book/src/nix/hardening_NixOS.md

 ## Encrypted Secrets

 Never store secrets in plain text in repositories.
-Use something like `sops-nix`, which lets you keep encrypted secrets under version control declaratively.
+Use something like [sops-nix](https://github.com/Mic92/sops-nix), which lets you keep encrypted secrets under version control declaratively.

 Protect your sectets, the following guide is on setting up Sops on NixOS:
 [Sops Encrypted Secrets](https://saylesss88.github.io/installation/enc/sops-nix.html)